GhadeerZahwe/iDonate/README.md

 <!-- AWS Deployment -->
 <img src="./readme/title8.svg"/>

-- This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
-With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.
+## AWS Integration:

-By following these steps, we deployed the backend to Amazon Linux 2023.
+- This project is deployed to Amazon Linux 2023 backend, by using the following steps :

 1. Update Amazon Linux 2023 Packages
 2. Install LAMP Stack
 3. Start and enable the Apache and MariaDB services
 4. Create Database
-5. Install PHP Composer for Laravel on on.Linux 2023
+5. Install PHP Composer for Laravel on on Linux 2023
 6. Download the Laravel framework project
 7. Install Laravel on Amazon Linux 2023
 8. Create the Laravel environment configuration file